lucianmachado/sails-oracle-database/README.md

 ## ¡Important advice!

 The Adapter is not finished yet.
 It has few functionalities pending for fixes, but you can use it.
+It works on both Windows and Linux systems.

 Things that you can do NOW: